-- If exchanging or upgrading parking options, bring the current permit.
+- If exchanging or upgrading parking options, you must return the current permit.

 - All outstanding citations must be paid before a permit will be issued.

 - Permits may be transferred among personal vehicles registered with the university, and loaner or rental vehicles.